tinymce/tinymce-docs/general-configuration-guide/customize-ui.md

 ---
 layout: default
-title: Customize the TinyMCE User Interface
+title: Customizing the editor UI
-title_nav: Customize the user interface
+title_nav: Customizing the UI
-description: Learn how to change the appearance of the editor.
+description: Learn how to change the appearance of TinyMCE.
 keywords: themes skins statusbar
 ---